TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

 \subsection{Notations}

-We denote the feature extractor and the last linear layer of a general image classifier by $f_\theta$ and $h_\phi$, respectively, and denote their corresponding parameters by $\theta$ and $\phi$.
+We denote the feature extractor and the last linear layer of a general image classifier by $f_\theta$ and $h_\phi$, with parameters $\theta$ and $\phi$ respectively.
 We mainly consider two embedding spaces --- a \textit{joint} embedding space generated by image-text contrastive learning-based models, \textit{e.g.,} CLIP \cite{CLIP} or ALIGN \cite{ALIGN}, and an image embedding space generated by the penultimate layer of a \textit{general} image classifier.
 The representation vector for each space and data is explicitly denoted by $\bm z_{\text{modality}}^{\text{space}}$; \textit{e.g.}, an embedding of text $T$ residing in the CLIP's embedding space is represented as $\bm z_{T}^{\text{CLIP}}\in\mathbb{R}^{d_{\text{CLIP}}}$ and an embedding of an image $I$ obtained by $f_\theta$ is denoted by $\bm z_{I}^{f_\theta}\in\mathbb{R}^{d_{f_\theta}}$.
+Note $d_{\text{CLIP}}$ and $d_{f_{\theta}}$ denote the dimension of each embedding space.
 We mainly consider CLIP \cite{CLIP} as a representative joint embedding space throughout the paper.